matteoroversi/anti-ai-rhetoric/README.md

 - Vague openings ("In today's rapidly changing world...")
 - Business jargon ("synergy", "leverage", "paradigm shift")
 - Empty intensifiers ("clearly", "obviously", "particularly")
-- Rhetorical formulas ("Not X, but Y", "The real question is...")
+- Rhetorical formulas ("Not X, but Y", "It's not... but...", "The real question is...")

 Text that sounds impressive but says little.